-Alameda Creek Regional Trail is a 11.3 mile moderately trafficked point-to-point trail located near Union City, California that features a river and is good for all skill levels.
+Alameda Creek Regional Trail is a 22.6 mile moderately trafficked out and back trail located near Union City, California that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Alameda Creek Regional Trail follows the banks of Alameda Creek in southern Alameda County from the mouth of Niles Canyon (in the Niles District of Fremont) westward to San Francisco Bay The trail on the south bank provides access to Coyote Hills Regional Park.
 An additional 3.5 mile loop trail making the run west from Niles Canyon along the trail, through Coyote Hills and back again, qualifies in distance for marathon runs.
 For those who want to clock shorter distances along the trail, markers have been installed at quarter mile intervals.
 (Mileages below.)
 The trail is accessible from several thoroughfares in the Fremont, Union City and Newark areas.
 MOTOR VEHICLES ARE NOT ALLOWED ON THE TRAIL.